yliu-hashed/Scrap-Mechanic-EDA/README.md

 - `sm-eda ys2sm`
   - Read Yosys JSON and convert it into SM netlist JSON
 - `sm-eda place`
+  - Read a sm netlist JSON and a placement configuration, then generate a blueprint from them
+- `sm-eda autoplace`
-  - Read sm netlist JSON and generate a blueprint from it
+  - Read a sm netlist JSON and generate a blueprint from it
+- `sm-eda autoplan`
+  - Generate a barebone placement configuration given a netlist
 - `sm-eda bram`
   - Generate a ram module netlist JSON using XOR-based DFF or timer-based memory with arbitrary size, addressability, and port configuration
 - `sm-eda edit`